jlimsy/api-test/README.md

 ## Features

-- Primary: Filter for news from 30 countries and 22 languages
+- Filter for news from 30 countries and 22 languages
-- Primary: Click on news title to activate pop-up buttons (how to implement?) to translate into various languages or write your own notes
+- Highlight words or phrases from news to translate into various languages or write your own notes
-- Primary: Translator page allows translation of 100+ languages
+- Translator page allows translation to 100+ languages
-- Primary: Notes page to post your comments (CRUD)
+- Notes page to post notes about the corresponding headlines
-- Secondary: Homepage displays top headlines and word of the day in key languages
-- Secondary: Highlight words to activate pop-up buttons (how to implement?) to translate into various languages or write your own notes
+- Edit or delete your notes

 ## Wireframe

 ### Pages

-**Homepage**: tops news (fetch API) and a word of the day in different languages
+**Homepage**:

 **News Page**:

-- search for news of your topic of interest (fetch API again?) filtered by language (defaul) or country
+- Search for news of your topic of interest (fetch API again?) filtered by language (defaul) or country
-- highlight word or phrases > buttons pop up with options to "Translate" or "Post a note"
+- Highlight word or phrases to Translate
+- Post a note

 **Translation Page**: